 Notes: This table presents coefficient estimates from linear probability regression models of the likelihood of a same-caste merger (conditional on the occurrence of a merger) on firm, firm-pair and deal level controls.
 The sample includes all completed M&A deals between Indian firms during 2000-2017.
 The dependent variable takes the value 1 if the dominant castes of the acquirer and target boards are the same and 0 otherwise.
-Caste is measured by varian in column 1 and jati in column 2.
-The variables of interest are the size of target, its public and exporter status, acquirer board is measured by varna in column 1 and jati in column 2.
-The variables of interest are the size of target, its public and exporter status, acquirer board caste homophily and the share of major investorts in its equity.
+Caste is measured by varna in column 1 and jati in column 2.
+The variables of interest are the size of target, its public and exporter status, acquirer board caste homophily and the share of major investors in its equity.
 Size is the log of total real assets; relative size is the ratio of total assets of acquirer and target.
-Indicators are included for public and exporter status of acquirer, whether the deal is horizontal, vertical or unrelated, whether the deal is horizontal, vertical or unrelated, whether the deal was financed through cash, stock, or other means, whether acquirer and target belong to the same business group, whether they are located in the same state, whether their directors predominantly speak the same language, whether their boards have at least one interlock, CEO duality, and whether acquirer had a toehold in the target before the merger.
+Indicators are included for public and exporter status of acquirer, whether the deal is horizontal, vertical or unrelated, whether the deal was financed through cash, stock, or other means, whether acquirer and target belong to the same business group, whether they are located in the same state, whether their directors predominantly speak the same language, whether their boards have at least one interlock, CEO duality, and whether acquirer had a toehold in the target before the merger.
 Other controls include age of acquirer/target, operating cash flow relative to assets and leverage of acquirer, sizes of the acquirer and target boards, and board homophily of target, measured as their varna HHI in column 1 and jati HHI in column 2.
 All specifications include year and industry-pair fixed effects.
 The dependent variable and all continuous independent variables are winsorized at the 1% level.
-Robust standard errors clustered by year are in parentheses. \\\ p<0.01, \\ p<0.05, \ p<0.10.
+Robust standard errors clustered by year are in parentheses. p<0.01, p<0.05, p<0.10